Independently reconfigurable internal loss and resonance-shift in an interferometer-embedded optical cavity: Independently reconfigurable internal loss and resonance-shift

 In conclusion, we show that embedding an interferometer within a traveling-wave optical cavity enables complete reconfiguration of the internal loss, resonant wavelength, transmission characteristics, and group delay of the cavity.
-We also demonstrate that the interferometer can be engineered to achieve the desired periodic modifications in the loss and the resonant wavelength.
+We also demonstrate that the interferometer can be engineered to achieve the desired quasiperiodic modifications in the loss and the resonant wavelength.
 This structure provides a unique method to achieve both blue and red shifts of the cavity-resonance by the same phase-tuning mechanism.
 In the context of thermo-optic tuning, it implies that irrespective of the sign of the thermo-optic coefficient of the waveguide material (such as positive for silicon), one can observe both thermo-optic blue-shift and red-shift of the resonance, which is an important asset for universal reconfigurable cavities.
-Another advantage of the interferometer-embedded cavity is that the internal loss can be tuned independent of the resonance shift by simultaneously tuning the phases in both arms of the interferometer.
+Another advantage of the interferometer-embedded cavity is that the internal loss can be tuned independent of the resonance-shift by simultaneously tuning the phases in both arms of the interferometer.
 This offers the practical advantage of tuning the parameters related to loss such as Q-factor, ER, and group-delay while still operating at the same resonant frequency (wavelength).
 The generic structure can be implemented in any guided-wave platform such as integrated photonics or fiber-optics.
-While it can also be implemented in free-space, the reflections induced by destructive interference in the MZI need to be carefully addressed.
+Exotic photonic material platforms such as lithium niobate and boron nitride can benefit from this structure in applications such as optical modulation, nonlinear optics, and quantum optics~\cite{\exoticMaterial}.
+While it can also be implemented in free space, the reflections induced by destructive interference in the MZI need to be carefully addressed.
 The versatility of the IMRR makes it a promising candidate for reconfigurable photonics and photonic signal processing and opens up a new set of tools for cavity optomechanics and optomechanical memories.